awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

    + For NVIDIA Jetson TX2, download the Armv8 \(AArch64\) for Ubuntu package\.
    + For Intel Atom, download the x86\_64 for Linux package\.
 **Note**
 When stream manager is enabled, you must install the [Java 8 runtime](stream-manager.md#stream-manager-requirements) on the core device before you deploy your group\.
-The **Easy Group creation** workflow enables stream manager by default\.
+The **Default Group creation** workflow enables stream manager by default\.